The Highwayman (1951 film): Production

-The film was based on a poem by Alfred Noyes written in 1906.
+The film is based on a poem written by Alfred Noyes in 1906.
 Film rights were owned by James Burkett, who sold them to Monogram Pictures in 1946.
-Monogram announced that Noyes would collaborate on the script with Jack De Witt and Renautt Duncan and the budget was to be one million dollars.
+Monogram announced that Noyes would collaborate on the script with Jack DeWitt and Duncan Renaldo and that the budget was to be one million dollars.

-Noyes said that the poem would be the last act, and that there would be a parallel storyline set in the present day about a woman who works at the tavern and has problems with her love life.
-Noyes wanted to do this to keep the tragic ending of the poem but also have a happy ending in the present day.
+Noyes determined that his poem would be the basis of the film's final act and that there would be a parallel storyline set in the present day about a woman who works at the tavern and has problems with her love life.
+Noyes wished to preserve the tragic ending of the poem but also include a happy ending in the present day.
 He arrived in Hollywood in April 1947 to inspect the script.

 In July 1947, the film was officially added to Monogram's production schedule, but filming was delayed.
-In April 1950, Monogram announced that it would likely film in June with Florence Marley and Rory Calhoun starring.
-In July 1950, Louis Hayward said that he would star in Dick Turpin's Ride based on the poem and a script by Robert Libot and Frank Burt, with Harry Joe Brown to produce.
-Filming was to start in September.
+In April 1950, Monogram announced that it would likely produce the film in June with Florence Marley and Rory Calhoun as the stars.

-Filming continued to be pushed back.
-In January 1951, Monogram announced that Hal Chester and Bernard Burton would produce and Charles Coburn would be the film's star, with the script written by Henry Blankfort (who used the pseudonym Jan Jeffries because he had been blacklisted).
-Filming would start on February 19 under the direction of Lesley Selander at the Motion Picture Center.
-Wanda Hendrix then joined the cast, followed by Philip Friend shortly before rehearsals and filming started.
+Production of The Highwayman continued to be delayed.
+In January 1951, Monogram announced that Hal Chester and Bernard Burton would produce and that Charles Coburn would be the film's star, with the script written by Henry Blankfort (a communist who used the pseudonym Jan Jeffries to hide his identity).
+Filming was set to start on February 19 under the direction of Lesley Selander at the Motion Picture Center.
+Wanda Hendrix joined the cast, followed by Philip Friend shortly before rehearsals and filming started.

-Noyes wrote in his autobiography that he was pleasantly surprised by "the fact that in this picture, produced in Hollywood, the poem itself is used and followed with the most artistic care."
-The film was released in the same year as Columbia Pictures' Dick Turpin's Ride (reissued as The Lady and the Bandit), also based on a poem by Noyes.
+Noyes wrote in his autobiography that he was surprised by "the fact that in this picture, produced in Hollywood, the poem itself is used and followed with the most artistic care."
 Portions of the film were shot at the Corriganville Movie Ranch.

-Burkett went on to buy the film rights to several other Noyes titles: Midnight Express, The Walking Shadows, Beyond the Desert, River of Stars and The Last Voyage.
+The film was released in the same year as Columbia Pictures' Dick Turpin's Ride, another film based on the poem.

 Reception

-The Los Angeles Times called the film "competent but undistinguished."
+In a contemporary review for the New York Daily News, critic Dorothy Masters wrote: "It's a pity to waste Philip Friend on the swashbuckling trivia of 'The Highwayman,' and it's a dreadful fate for Wanda Hendrix, who stands around looking petulant while her co-star busies himself with rescuing men slated for slavery in the Colonies."

+Critic Philip K. Scheuer of the Los Angeles Times wrote: "The entire concept may be summed up as competent but undistinguished.
+The most stirring thing about it, significantly, is the voice of the narrator at the finish. declaiming lines from the poem."